collapsed-stacks/startups/questions/9344/how-to-record-daily-work-hours-of-staff.md

 - posted by: [Nikunj Aggarwal](https://stackexchange.com/users/3836409/nikunj-aggarwal) on 2016-06-20
 - score: 1

-<p>We also had the similar situation and to solve it we used a tool called Hubstaff.
+We also had the similar situation and to solve it we used a tool called Hubstaff.
 This is a very excellent tool.
 You just need to ask you staff to install it on their  machines and start the recording when they are doing something actually productive for your organisation.
 This tool captures the snapshots at an interval of 10 minutes randomly. and it also records the activity percentage.
-So if a person is just keeping the system open and not doing anything productive the activity percentage will be less and in that way can actually know that how much a person was active while his/her system was on.</p>
+So if a person is just keeping the system open and not doing anything productive the activity percentage will be less and in that way can actually know that how much a person was active while his/her system was on.